What is Delta 8 THC?

-These structural similarities allow cannabinoids to be changed from one to another fairly simply via chemical reactions.
+These structural similarities allow cannabinoids to be changed from one to another fairly simply.
 While many people want to call these cannabinoids “synthetics” that’s not an appropriate name for them.
 “Conversions” or “derivatives” is the more appropriate name, as not only do these compounds exist naturally, but many of these cannabinoids will change into each other naturally with the application of heat, time, and light.
-In fact, all cannabinoids start as CBGA and naturally synthesize into other cannabinoids during the maturation of the cannabis plant.
+In fact, it’s thought that all cannabinoids start as CBGA and naturally synthesize into other cannabinoids during the maturation of the cannabis plant.
 And a conversion of THCA to Delta 9 THC with the application of heat is a conversion performed at home by anyone who smokes marijuana.

-This is all to tell you that conversions are an integral part of the cannabis industry and should not be feared in a general sense.
+This is all to tell you that conversions are a natural part of cannabis and an integral part of the cannabis industry and should not be feared in a general sense.

 However, because D8 THC is created in a lab there does need to be some concern over the safety of the extract.
 Mainly that it is being created safely with all solvents, reagents, and acids or bases being properly removed from the end product.